New Academic Building Will House McLeod Center for Interactive Learning

 “New technology and new ways of learning make this the ideal time to launch a center like this one.
 I know our faculty will appreciate the chance to both learn and contribute to the development of new programs and processes,” said University President John J. Petillo.
 “We also greatly appreciate the generosity of Chris and Elaine in support of the University and the hard work and many contributions that Chris provides to the Board.”

-In addition to the Center, the new academic building will feature an active trading floor; two large studios for television, video and film production, as well as industry-standard post-production facilities, screening venues and multimedia classrooms; a 200-seat amphitheater-style forum that will provide reconfiguration options for classes and events of various sizes and will allow the University to organize and/or host high-level conferences and events; a two-story atrium; satellite-equipped classrooms for interaction with other University campuses; classrooms for use by the entire University; faculty offices; conference rooms and lounges for meetings between faculty and students; a café and elegant landscaping infused with walking paths and benches for informal meetings.
+In addition to the Center, the new academic building will feature an active trading floor; two large studios for television, video and film production, as well as industry-standard post-production facilities, screening venues and multimedia classrooms; an amphitheater-style forum that will provide reconfiguration options for classes and events of various sizes and will allow the University to organize and/or host high-level conferences and events; a two-story atrium; satellite-equipped classrooms for interaction with other University campuses; classrooms for use by the entire University; faculty offices; conference rooms and lounges for meetings between faculty and students; a café and elegant landscaping infused with walking paths and benches for informal meetings.